Keter Samoa 70-Gal. Deck Box – Item: 264601 Model: 250948

 In scholarly research and applied science, a model should not be confused with a theory: while a model seeks only to represent reality with the purpose of better understanding or predicting the world, a theory is more ambitious in that it claims to be an explanation of reality.

 Samoa is a unitary parliamentary democracy with 11 administrative divisions.
 It is a sovereign state and a member of the Commonwealth of Nations.
 Western Samoa was admitted to the United Nations on 15 December 1976.
 Because of the Samoans' seafaring skills, pre-20th-century European explorers referred to the entire island group, including American Samoa, as the "Navigator Islands".
-The country was a colony of the German Empire from 1899 to 1915, then came under a joint British and New Zealand colonial administration until 1 January 1962, when it became independent.
+The country became a colony of the German Empire in 1899 after the Tripartite Convention, and was known as German Samoa.
+German administration ended in August 1914 after New Zealand troops bloodlessly occupied the colony at the start of World War I. New Zealand officially gained control of the region as a League of Nations mandate in 1920, when it became the Territory of Western Samoa.
+After being converted into a United Nations Trust Territory in 1946, Samoa gained independence on 1 January 1962.

 by Chris